airbytehq/airbyte/airbyte-integrations/connectors/destination-cumulio/README.md

-# Cumulio source connector
+# Cumulio destination connector

-This is the repository for the Cumulio source connector, written in Python.
+This is the repository for the Cumulio destination connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/destinations/cumulio).

 ## Local development